 Recently I wrote an article for a magazine published by the German-language SAP users’ group (DSAG).

-In this post, I’d like to share an English translation with you (the original German version is available here: http://blaupause.dsag.de/berechtigungstrace-mit-komfort-funktion).
+In this post, I’d like to share an English translation with you (the original German version used to be available here: http://blaupause.dsag.de/berechtigungstrace-mit-komfort-funktion).

 Here we go: